Year of entry 2024

 Learning and teaching

-Our Virtual Learning Environment will help to support learning: it’s a central place where all the information and resources for the apprenticeship and modules can be found.
-You’ll also have access to our rock mechanics, engineering geology and geotechnical laboratories, allowing you to collect and interpret data related to the geotechnical and mining sectors around the world.
+You’ll have access to our rock mechanics, engineering geology and geotechnical laboratories, allowing you to collect and interpret data related to the geotechnical and mining sectors around the world.

 These labs are able to conduct soil and rock description and testing including uniaxial, triaxial testing, direct shear tests, consolidation, slake durability and permeability tests all to ISRM, CIRIA, EuroCode and other recognised standards.